tesujimath/letters-to-amy/content/post/the-belt-of-truth/index.md

 And so it is with the belt of truth.
 It is our fundamental identity in Christ, upon which everything else hangs.

-The Christian's identity is in truth — truth in who we are and truth in our status before God, sinners saved by grace.
+The Christian's identity is in truth⸺truth in who we are and truth in our status before God, sinners saved by grace.

 {{< quote source="Romans 3:22b-24" >}}
 There is no difference ... for all have sinned and fall short of the glory of God, and all are justified freely by his grace through the redemption that came by Christ Jesus.